Raja CA Under-23s and Academy

-Raja CA Under-21s and Academy are the youth teams of Raja CA. The U21 team (or reserve team) mainly consists of Under-21 players and some senior players that occasionally join them, for instance when they are recovering from injury.
-The Academy refers to the other development teams below under-21, that complete Raja's youth system: Juniors "A" and "B"; Cadets "A", "B" and C; Minimes "A", "B" and "C".
+Raja CA Under-23s and Academy are the youth teams of Raja CA. The U23 team (or reserve team) mainly consists of Under-23 players and some senior players that occasionally join them, for instance when they are recovering from injury.
+The Academy refers to the other development teams below under-23, that complete Raja's youth system: Espoirs (under-21); Juniors "A" and "B"; Cadets "A", "B" and C; Minimes "A", "B" and "C".

-Raja CA is considered to have the best football academy in Morocco, the first team has historically relied heavily on academy players and its youth teams are generally very competitive in the different leagues that they compete in at the regional, inter-regional and national levels.
-It has produced many successful players such as Houmane Jarir, Saïd Ghandi, Petchou, Abdelmajid Dolmy, Mustapha El Haddaoui, Redouane Hajry, Mustapha Khalif, Mustapha Moustawdae, Salaheddine Bassir, Omar Nejjary, Abdelilah Fahmi, Talal El Karkouri, Marouane Zemmama, Amin Erbati, Hicham Aboucherouane, Mouhcine Iajour, Mohsine Moutaouali, Abdelilah Hafidi, Badr Benoun and Soufiane Rahimi, among many others.
+Raja CA is a leading club academy in Morocco.
+Their first team had historically relied heavily on academy players while their youth teams are competitive in the different leagues at the regional, inter-regional and national levels.
+It has produced many notable players such as Houmane Jarir, Saïd Ghandi, Petchou, Abdelmajid Dolmy, Mustapha El Haddaoui, Redouane Hajry, Mustapha Khalif, Mustapha Moustawdae, Salaheddine Bassir, Omar Nejjary, Abdelilah Fahmi, Talal El Karkouri, Marouane Zemmama, Amin Erbati, Hicham Aboucherouane, Mouhcine Iajour, Mohsine Moutaouali, Abdelilah Hafidi, Badr Benoun and Soufiane Rahimi, among many others.

-The youth teams play their home games at Oasis Sports Complex or at the Raja CA Academy.
-Up until 2011, the U-21 team sometimes played the Derby against Wydad AC in Stade Mohammed-V before the first team Derby kick-off.
+The youth teams play their home games at Oasis Sports Complex or at the Raja Academy.
+Up until 2011, the reserves frequently played the Derby against Wydad AC in Stade Mohammed-V before the first team Derby kick-off.